psugihara/joint/Docs/Tutorial.md

 	      untag(conn, channel)

 With these functions, we have written a fully functional Publish-Subscribe server in under 20 lines of Pass code.

+##Conclusion

+Hopefully, this tutorial has given you a good idea about what kinds of applications are best suited for Pass, and how few lines of Pass code are required to build useful web applications.
+We have covered all the basic functionality of the language, and with some luck you should be able to have a simple application of your own up and running in just minutes.
+We hope you enjoy using our language as much as we enjoyed designing it.

+For a more detailed look at the language, please see the Pass Reference Manual.